 - 43% reported experiencing an increase in an urge to void their bladder in the last year and increased trips to the bathroom.

-- 53% said they are urinating more than 6 times in 24 hours.
+- Around 14% said they urinate more than 7 times in 24 hours.

 - 74% reported sitting for more extended periods since the pandemic's start.